 The best time to hike Peak 6405 and the Damonte Ranch Canyon is late fall and early spring.
 During summer months, rattlesnakes like to make a home in the canyon and elsewhere on the mountain.
 Winter creates ice in the canyon and the mountain can get a lot of snow from December through February.
 It is recommended to hike in the afternoon, because the light shines on the mountains and there is greater visibility and better views.

 Getting ThereTake 395 from Reno to exit 59 – Damonte Ranch Parkway.
 Once off the highway, take a left and after passing a shopping area turn left on Steamboat Parkway.
 At the end of Steamboat Parkway, take a right on Rio Wrangler Drive.
 The canyon comes into view to the east.
 Take the first left before you reach Damonte Ranch High School, just to the north of the entrance to the parking lot next to the high school track.
-There is a circle at the end of the main pavement, but lesser pavement continues up another 2/3rds of a mile to a dirt area to park right before the road turns back south.
-This is at about 4717 feet.
-You need to open and close a gate to get in and out.
+There is a circle at the end of the main pavement, where construction is also taking place and there is restricted access.
+You can also take Yee Haw Way to the end of Trailrider Drive or the top of Barrel Racer Drive.
+Both have similar access issues.

 Route InformationThere are two ways up the mountain.
 The first is the Damonte Ranch Canyon.
 The second is a road that avoids the canyon, and heads up the left side of the Damonte Ranch hills directly to Peak 6405.
 Typically, the canyon is a good ascent route, while the road is a good descent route.